hazelcast/hazelcast-cpp-client/README.md

     std::cout << "Id : " << generator.newId() << std::endl; // Id : <some unique number>
 ```

 ## 7.5.
 Distributed Events

 This chapter explains when various events are fired and describes how you can add event listeners on a Hazelcast C++ client.
 These events can be categorized as cluster and distributed data structure events.

 ### 7.5.1.
 Cluster Events

 You can add event listeners to a Hazelcast C++ client.
-You can configure the following listeners to listen to the events on the client side.
+You can configure the following listeners to listen to the events on the client side:

-`Membership Listener`: Notifies when a member joins to/leaves the cluster, or when an attribute is changed in a member.
+* Membership Listener: Notifies when a member joins to/leaves the cluster, or when an attribute is changed in a member.

-`Lifecycle Listener`: Notifies when the client is starting, started, shutting down, and shutdown.
+* Lifecycle Listener: Notifies when the client is starting, started, shutting down and shutdown.

 #### 7.5.1.1.
 Listening for Member Events

 You can add the following types of member events to the `ClusterService`.

-- `memberAdded`: A new member is added to the cluster.
+* `memberAdded`: A new member is added to the cluster.
-- `memberRemoved`: An existing member leaves the cluster.
+* `memberRemoved`: An existing member leaves the cluster.
-- `memberAttributeChanged`: An attribute of a member is changed.
-Please refer to [Defining Member Attributes](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) section in the Hazelcast IMDG Reference Manual to learn about member attributes.
+* `memberAttributeChanged`: An attribute of a member is changed.
+See the [Defining Member Attributes section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) in the Hazelcast IMDG Reference Manual to learn about member attributes.

+The `ClusterService` object exposes an `ClusterService.on()` function that allows one or more functions to be attached to the member events emitted by the object.

-You use HazelcastClient::getCluster() object to register for the membership listeners.
-There two type os listeners, InitialMembershipListener and MembershipListener.
+You can use `Cluster` (`HazelcastClient::getCluster()`) object to register for the membership listeners.
+There two type of listeners, InitialMembershipListener and MembershipListener.
 The difference is that InitialMembershipListener also gets notified when the client connects to the cluster and retrieves the whole membership list.
 You need to implement one of these two interfaces and register an instance of the listener to the cluster.

-The following demonstrates both initial and regular membership listener registration.
+The following example demonstrates both initial and regular membership listener registration.

 ```C++
         class MyInitialMemberListener : public hazelcast::client::InitialMembershipListener {